 5. Labor management: number of employees needed at a market at any given hour.

-In 2018 the project launched and can be described in three main sections: creating the methods, data collection in the field, and early data analysis.
+In 2018 the project launched and can be described in three main sections: creating the methods, data collection in the field, and data analysis.

 Creating the Methods